topgyalgurung/space-travel/README.md

 ## Folder Structure

-The folder structure designed by our software architects ensures adherence to best practices:
+The folder structure designed ensures adherence to best practices:

 - `components`: Contains components that are used as building blocks for pages.
 - `context`: Contains providers that enable consuming components to subscribe to context changes.